-I Love Your Kiss Forever Forever 5 is Warhol’s first depiction of Marilyn Monroe.
-Unlike later portrayals of the classic Hollywood star’s likeness set against vibrant colors, here Warhol has detailed a focused image of Monroe’s most seductive feature, set against a stark white backdrop.
+Marilyn Monroe I Love Your Kiss Forever Forever 5 is Warhol’s first depiction of Marilyn Monroe.
+Unlike later portrayals of the classic Hollywood star’s likeness set against vibrant colors, here Warhol has detailed a focused image of Monroe’s most seductive feature set against a stark white backdrop.
 The print illustrates Monroe’s lips, slightly parted in a sensual, erotic manner that borders on the line of haunting, as if the world’s most popular movie star is in on a secret that the world will never know about.

-Concentrating on separate body parts, such as a foot, breast or hair was an early pop strategy that Oldenburg, Lichtenstein and Wesselmann all utilized, mimicking the fragmentation found in advertisements.
-This early lithograph appeared in the artist book “One Cent Life produced and assembled by Walasse Ting.
+Concentrating on separate body parts, such as a foot, breast or hair was an early Pop strategy that Oldenburg, Lichtenstein and Wesselmann all utilized, which mimicked the fragmentation found in advertisements.
+This early lithograph appeared in the artist book One Cent Life produced and assembled by Walasse Ting.
 E.W.
-Korfeld, the Swiss publisher of the book writes:”[Ting] wanted to publish the most international illustrated book, intended to illustrate his text, uniting tachisme, neo-dadaisme, pop art, and all other artistic movements.
-The idea was born from global experience, close contact with culture, pseudo-culture, primitive existential worries, urban erotic and eastern wisdom..
-It was a Herculean task, for which only a Chinese would have been able to muster the perseverance.”
+Korfeld.
+The Swiss publisher of the book writes, “[Ting] wanted to publish the most international illustrated book, intended to illustrate his text, uniting neo-dadaism and pop art, among many other artistic movements.
+The idea was born from global experience, close contact with culture, pseudo-culture, primitive existential worries, urban erotic and eastern wisdom…It was a Herculean task, for which only a Chinese would have been able to muster the perseverance.”